 Tilo Frey (1923–2008) sat at desk 139 when she took up her seat in the National Council for the FDP in 1971.
 Daughter of a Swiss father and Cameroonian mother, she was the first woman to sit in parliament for the canton of Neuchâtel and the first of mixed race.
 During her term in office she fought for equal pay between men and women, more equitable family policies and the improvement of women’s inheritance rights.
 Having entered politics in 1959, the year in which women in the canton of Neuchâtel obtained the right to vote and stand for office, she also sat on the Neuchâtel city council from 1964 to 1974 (president in 1970/71) and was a member of the Neuchâtel cantonal parliament from 1969 to 1973.

-Nelly Wicky (*1923) sat at desk 21 when she took up her seat in the National Council for the Geneva Workers’ Party in 1971.
-She received the most votes on her party list.
+Nelly Wicky (1923-2020) sat at desk 21 when she took up her seat in the National Council for the Geneva Workers’ Party in 1971.
 She served one term of office in the National Council, during which she fought for the introduction of maternity insurance and to defend conscientious objectors.
 She served for almost thirty years (1963–1991) on the Geneva city council and was an advocate for those living in the working districts on the city’s fringe, where she was a schoolteacher.